ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

-these populations relate to one another and in this exercise, you will examine three of these populations: a coastal marine population, a costal freshwater, and an inland river population.
+these populations relate to one another and in this exercise, you will examine three of these populations: a coastal marine population, a coastal freshwater, and an inland river population.
 For more information on the background of this study, see [Catchen et al, 2013](https://onlinelibrary.wiley.com/doi/10.1111/mec.12330).